tax and super

 How tax works when adding to your super using salary sacrifice

-Jacob is looking to grow his wealth and is able to find an extra $5,000 a year to support his goal.
+Jacob earns $85,000 per year and is looking to grow his wealth.
+He's able to find an extra $5,000 a year to support his goal.
 Let’s compare contributing $5,000 per year to his super using salary sacrifice to saving $5,000 each year outside of super.
-Salary sacrifice, reduces your taxable income, so you may pay less income tax.
+Salary sacrifice reduces your taxable income, so you may pay less income tax.

 By contributing $5,000 per year to his super via salary sacrifice Jacob has: